 If you are going back to the doctor’s office—or are feeling unsure about doing so—here are important things to know and to discuss with your doctor and other healthcare providers.

 1. Make sure your children receive vaccinations.

-The number of children having well visits has dropped significantly since March.
-This has resulted in delays in vaccinations, putting children at risk for serious diseases such as measles and mumps.1 During well visits, providers also screen children for other health issues and track their growth and development.
+If your child isn’t up-to-date on their vaccinations, that puts them at risk for serious diseases such as measles and mumps.
+During well visits, providers also screen children for other health issues and track their growth and development.
 These well visits, including the vaccinations, are offered at no cost under your BCBSRI health plan when your child sees an in-network provider.

 2. Have preventive cancer screenings.

 Having routine cancer screenings can help find cancer early, when it is more treatable.
 This includes mammograms, colon cancer screenings, and Pap tests.
 Talk to your primary care provider (PCP) about which screenings you should have and when.
 Ask your PCP about scheduling your mammogram before receiving a COVID-19 vaccine or 4-6 weeks after your last dose.
 Your PCP can also recommend where you should have the screening done.
 These preventive care screenings are often offered at no cost when you see an in-network provider.

 3. Get care for ongoing health conditions.

 If you see your PCP or specialist regularly to manage conditions such as diabetes, asthma, congestive heart failure, or depression, be sure to follow up and see if you need to schedule a visit.
 Not receiving the care you need could lead to health complications.

 If you feel your health is in serious jeopardy, do not hesitate to call 911 or go to the emergency room.
 You should go to the emergency room for symptoms such as difficulty breathing, persistent chest pain, heavy bleeding, suicidal thoughts, or suddenly feeling weak or drooping on one side of the body.